marcinlerka/jsonresume-theme-light-classy-concise/README.md

 More details about the CLI and it's commands are available [here](https://github.com/jsonresume/resume-cli).

-## Tips

-As of now, the "Classy" theme supports the following profiles in the bio.profiles array:

-* Facebook
-* Twitter
-* Google Plus
-* Linkedin
-* YouTube
-* Behance
-* CodePen
-* Vimeo
-* Flickr
-* Github
-* Pinterest

-Every single one of these is optional, and every field in the bio.profiles array **must** be entered lowercase, without spaces.
-If you want support for more social networks, feel free to leave an issue.
-Thanks.

-If you want to keep your resume mobile-friendly, please limit the number of profiles to 10, please.
-No one should have over 10 profiles on their resume anyway.

-Every section is optional also.
-If per se, you do not include the publications array in your resume.json, no publications section will appear.

-If you find any other problems with this theme in specified, do feel free to leave an issue.
-Thanks.

 ## Colophon

 Thanks to the wonderful [Font Awesome](https://fontawesome.io) for their free-to-use icon font, and a big thank you to the JSONResume theme for their wonderful idea and helping me with a few issues on my part.